hzs0084/Compiler-Construction/README.md

 ## 5 Pseudo-x86 Output and Register Allocation

-To lower to Intel-stle pseudo-x86L
+To lower to Intel-style pseudo-x86L

 ```bash
 # Simple pseudo-x86 (virtual registers, no stack frame)